 The Quest for the Perfect Planner

 I don’t know what is wrong with me sometimes.
 The other day, I was walking through Michaels, on my way to buy a new sketchbook for my design projects (I go through three or four a year), when I saw a rack of discounted planners.
-I was momentarily distracted by all of the pretty planners before I reminded myself that I have a planner system now that works like a charm for me right now.
+All the pretty planners momentarily distracted me before I reminded myself that I have a planner system now that works like a charm for me right now.

 The thing is, this is a lifelong struggle I’ve had.